Twins (1988 film): Plot

 On the way to Santa Fe, the twins are accosted by the Klane brothers, but they fight them off for the last time.
 At the art colony in Santa Fe, a gardener informs Julius and Vincent that their mother has died.
-They leave, unaware that the gardener was in fact Mary Ann, who did not believe their story, having been told she only had one son who died at birth.
+They leave, unaware that the gardener was in fact Maryanne herself, who did not believe their story, having been told she only had one son who died at birth.

 Abandoning Julius and the girls in New Mexico, Vincent heads to Houston alone to deliver the prototype to Beetroot.
 Julius chases after Vincent, sensing his whereabouts thanks to twin telepathy, and finds him seconds after the exchange with Beetroot.
 Webster appears and kills Beetroot and his bodyguard, demanding the money from Vincent.
 Julius intercepts Webster, allowing Vincent to escape, but Vincent returns and agrees to give Webster the money to save Julius.
 Webster decides to kill them anyway for seeing his face, but Vincent, at Julius' subtle prompting, kills him by dropping a heavy chain onto him and burying him.

 Julius and Vincent return both the prototype and $4 million (with Vincent skimming $1 million) and use a $50,000 reward to pay off Vincent's debts and start a consulting firm.
-Their publicity reaches the art colony, and Mary Ann learns that her sons are alive.
+Their publicity reaches the art colony, and Maryanne learns that her sons are alive.
 She violently confronts Traven for concealing the truth and then tracks Julius and Vincent down to their workplace, where they share a warm reunion.

 Sometime later, Julius and Vincent marry Marnie and Linda.
-Both marriages produce twin children, and the couples are last seen meeting their mother and Professor Werner on an outing.
+Each marriage produces a set of twins: Jude and Mare, and Vinnie and Linnie, and the couples are last seen meeting their mother and Professor Werner on an outing.

 Cast

 Production

 The original music score was composed by Georges Delerue and Randy Edelman.
-Edelman has scored three more films for the director (Ghostbusters II; Kindergarten Cop; and Six Days, Seven Nights) whereas this was Delerue's only work for him.
+Edelman has scored three more films for director Ivan Reitman (Ghostbusters II; Kindergarten Cop; and Six Days, Seven Nights) whereas this was Delerue's only work for him.